Veering triangulations and the Thurston norm: homology to isotopy

 Suppose that $\shad(\kappa)$ contains a hinge flat triangle $h$.
-We will perform tetrahedron moves until we create a $\flat$-disk of width one which we can eliminate, reducing the number of $\flat$-disks by one.
 If $\delta$ is innermost, by applying tetrahedron moves we can begin shrinking $A$ one flat triangle at a time.
-After each move, by \Cref{lem_residualbp} $S^\flat$ either has the bigon property or has a $\flat$-disk of width 1.
-If none of these moves create a $\flat$-disk of width 1, we eventually arrive in a position where there is an available tetrahedron move sweeping $\partial \delta$ across $h$.
-By \Cref{lem_nohingemoves}, this creates a $\flat$-disk of width 1 and $S^\flat$ is flat isotopic to a surface with smaller area.
+After each move, by \Cref{lem_residualbp} $S^\flat$ either has the bigon property or has reducible area.
+If all of these moves preserve the bigon property, we eventually arrive in a position where there is an available tetrahedron move sweeping $\partial \delta$ across $h$.
+By \Cref{lem_nohingemoves}, the area of $S^\flat$ can be reduced by flat isotopy.

-If $\delta$ is not innermost, note that any $\delta$ disk containing $h$ and contained in $\delta$ must contain $h$ in the shadow of a kink.
+If $\delta$ is not innermost, note that any $\flat$-disk containing $h$ and contained in $\delta$ must contain $h$ in the shadow of a kink.
 Hence by passing to a $\flat$-disk contained in $\delta$ we can assume that $\delta$ contains $h$ in the shadow of a kink and that no $\flat$-disks contained in $\delta$ contain $h$.
-Now we shrink $\delta$ as before, checking after each tetrahedron move to see if we have created any width 1 $\flat$-disks.
+Now we shrink $\delta$ as before, checking after each tetrahedron move to see if we have preserved the bigon property.
 In shrinking $\delta$, it is possible that $\flat$-disks of the opposite coorientation contained in $\delta$ may grow.
 If some such disk grows so that it contains $h$, then we are done by \Cref{lem_nohingemoves}.
 Otherwise we can eventually move $\partial \delta$ across $h$ and \Cref{lem_nohingemoves} again finishes the proof. \end{proof}